espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

   - The ESP32 chip does not support external SD NAND Flash chips using the SPI0/SPI1 (connect the core Flash) interface.
   - If you want to store external data, it is recommended to use the SPI2, SPI3, or SDIO interface of ESP32 to connect to an external NAND SD chip.
   - SPI2 and SPI3 can be used via any GPIOs, while the SDIO interface can only be used via the specified interface.
-For more information, please refer to `ESP32 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf>`_ > Section Peripheral Pin Configurations.
+For more information, please refer to Section *Peripheral Pin Configurations* in the `ESP32 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf>`_.

 -----------------

 Does it support to connect a second PSRAM chip externally based on the ESP32-S3R8 chip?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - No, it is not supported.
-The reasons are as follows :
+The reasons are as follows:

     - The PSRAM chip is connected to the MSPI bus.
 There are only two CS signals from the MSPI peripheral, one is connected to the flash, another is connected to the PSRAM.
     - CPU accesses external memory via cache and MSPI.
 A GPSPI peripheral is not accessible cache.